|Director: Stanley Kubrick |

 Despite this only being his third feature and his first with a significant budget, Kubrick displays many of the thematic preoccupations and visual traits that would come to define his unique, cinematic voice.
 The film’s overall look is clearly indebted to previous film noir, with its dark, claustrophobic interiors and chiaroscuro lighting, but Kubrick makes it his own with finely wrought compositions and elegant tracking shots that emphasize the pressure of real time (you can feel the influence of both Max Ophuls and the legendary crime photography Weegee).
 Those who have seen his later films will notice that many elements of The Killing are foreshadows of great moments to come, whether it be the lengthy tracking shots through the trenches in Paths of Glory (1957), the unforgettable image of the circular lighting over the war room in Dr. Strangelove (1964), or the phallic mask Alex wears in A Clockwork Orange (1971), which is presaged by the uncanny hobo mask Johnny dons during the robbery.
 Kubrick had already worked out the kinks in his filmmaking in his previous two features, thus The Killing feels like the work of a consummate pro.

 There are a few narrative hiccups here and there--I, for one, never believed that someone as thorough and calculating as Johnny wouldn’t be aware that airlines have a size limit on carry-on luggage and that he would become so flustered at the last minute--but overall the plot works like clockwork, drawing us into the scheme and then milking the pleasures of watching it unfold exactly as planned--at first, anyway.
-“The best laid plans of mice and men,” as Shakespeare wrote, and this one certainly goes astray, culminating in one of the most brutally ironic moments in all of Kubrick’s films as the group’s hard-earned cash literally blows away--a potent image of great symbolic value that visually mirrors earlier images of the racetrack grounds littered with losing tickets.
+“The best laid schemes o' mice an' men,” as poet Robert Burns wrote, and this one certainly goes astray, culminating in one of the most brutally ironic moments in all of Kubrick’s films as the group’s hard-earned cash literally blows away--a potent image of great symbolic value that visually mirrors earlier images of the racetrack grounds littered with losing tickets.
 Kubrick holds the image for maximum impact, and the look on Hayden’s face is a deft summary of film noir’s inherent fatalism--all are doomed, and the only question is how (the fact that we are clearly meant to feel for Johnny is a reminder that Kubrick is not the misanthrope he is often painted as, but rather a humanist who recognizes and is drawn to the uglier ironies of life).
 It is not surprising that The Killing was the last crime film that Kubrick ever made.
 He had essentially conquered the genre and was ready for the next challenge, a pattern that would come to define his extraordinary career.

 |The Killing Criterion Collection Blu-Ray|